jawg/h2geo/README.md

 We welcome any contributors with issues / pull requests.

 ### Tweet about it
-Contact the team: @DesignMyApp
+Contact the team: @jawgio

 ### License
-Copyright 2016 eBusiness Information
+Copyright 2016 Jawg

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at